Figure-Flattering Knit Top

 To reduce bulk, stitch the front and back hems separately (rather than as one hem) before you sew the side seams.

-Be creative with your hem and neck edges for a unique top that’s all your own.
+Be creative with your hem and neck edges for a unique top.
 Here are some ideas to spark your imagination.

 Six great details from the design gallery